Lily Gladstone: Early life and education

 Gladstone was born on August 2, 1986, in Kalispell, Montana.
-Raised on the Blackfeet Reservation in Browning, Montana, she is of Piegan Blackfeet (Siksikaitsitapi) and Nez Perce (Nimíipuu) ancestry on her father's side, and European heritage on her mother's side.
+Raised on the Blackfeet Reservation in Browning, Montana, she is of Piegan Blackfeet (Siksikaitsitapi) and Nez Perce (Nimíipuu) ancestry on her father's side, and European and Cajun heritage on her mother's side.
 She is descended from the first cousin of British Prime Minister William Ewart Gladstone.
 One of her paternal great-great-grandfathers was Kainai Nation chief Red Crow.

 Gladstone's desire to portray an Ewok after watching Return of the Jedi at the age of five inspired her to become an actress.
 One of her first acting experiences as a child was when Missoula Children's Theatre came to her East Glacier, Montana, hometown and cast her as an evil step-sister in Cinderella.
 Gladstone's family moved to the Seattle area during her middle school years to be closer to her grandmother.
 There she enrolled in Stone Soup Theatre, a nonprofit educational theatre company for Seattle youth, starring in student films and theses.

 In 2004 she graduated from Mountlake Terrace High School in Mountlake Terrace, Washington.
 In 2008 she graduated from the University of Montana with a Bachelor of Fine Arts (BFA) in Acting/Directing and a Native American Studies minor.
 At the University of Montana, she became interested in Theatre of the Oppressed.
 At UM, she performed in Riders to the Sea (2006), Richard III (2006), Miss Julie (2007) and Coyote on a Fence (2008).
 Upon graduating, she taught acting classes and workshops in her Native community.
 She taught an image theatre acting method she called a "sculpture garden" as violence prevention sponsored by the National Indigenous Women's Resource Center.
 In 2010, she performed in The Frybread Queen, a co-production by Native Voices at the Autry, the UM School of Theatre and Dance and the Montana Repertory Theatre.